Survival models and health sequences: Parameter estimation

 The first stage in parameter estimation is to estimate the survival distribution $F$ together with treatment and covariate effects if needed.
 Whether the model for survival times is finite-dimensional or infinite-dimensional, this step is particularly simple because the first factor involves only the survival times and survival distribution.
 The standard assumption of independent survival times for distinct patients simplifies the problem even further.
-Exponential, gamma and Weibull models are all feasible, as is Cox's (1972) proportional hazards model.
-Censored records are handled in the standard way, for example by using the Kaplan-Meier estimator if there are no covariates.
-The literature on this topic is very large, and this paper has nothing further to add.
+Exponential, gamma and Weibull models are all feasible, with treatment effects included in the standard way.